Christopher Ramsden, M.D.

 Baltimore, MD 21224

 Dr. Ramsden is a Clinical Investigator in the Intramural Program of the NIH, Commander in the Commissioned Corps of the U.S. Public Health Service (PHS), and Adjunct Faculty at UNC-Chapel Hill.
-After completing a medical internship, and then residency training in Physical Medicine & Rehabilitation at the Rehabilitation Institute of Chicago, he was a clinical research fellow at UNC-Chapel Hill before joining the Intramural Program of the NIAAA in 2009.
-In 2016, he was appointed to a Clinical Tenure-Track position as the Head of the Lipid Mediator, Inflammation, and Pain Unit, within the Laboratory of Clinical Investigation in the NIA in Baltimore, MD, with a joint Tenure-Track appointment in the Intramural Program of NIAAA in Bethesda, MD.
-Dr. Ramsden leads an interdisciplinary, translational research program investigating the roles of lipid mediators and lipid-related mechanisms underlying the pathogenesis of age-related diseases, with an emphasis on chronic pain, inflammatory and neurodegenerative conditions.
-Dr. Ramsden also serves as a Medical Officer on the PHS-1 Rapid Deployment Force team in the Commissioned Corps, and recently deployed to provide medical coverage for the PHS response to Hurricanes Irma and Maria.
+After completing a medical internship and then residency training in Physical Medicine & Rehabilitation at the Rehabilitation Institute of Chicago, he was a clinical research fellow at UNC-Chapel Hill before joining the Intramural Program of the NIAAA in 2009.
+In 2016, he was appointed to a Clinical Tenure-Track position as the Head of the Lipid Peroxidation Unit, within the Laboratory of Clinical Investigation in the NIA in Baltimore, MD, with a joint Tenure-Track appointment in the Intramural Program of NIAAA in Bethesda, MD.
+Dr. Ramsden leads an interdisciplinary, translational research program investigating the roles of lipid mediators and lipid-related mechanisms underlying the pathogenesis of age-associated diseases, with an emphasis on chronic pain and neurodegenerative conditions.
+Dr. Ramsden also serves as Chief Medical Officer for PHS-1 Rapid Deployment Force team of the Commissioned Corps.

 Ramsden CE, Domenichiello AF, Yuan ZX, Sapio MR, Keyes GS, Mishra SK, Gross JR, Majchrzak-Hong S, Zamora D, Horowitz MS, Davis JM, Sorokin AV, Dey A, LaPaglia DM, Wheeler JJ, Vasko MR, Mehta NN, Mannes AJ, Iadarola MJ.
 A systems approach for discovering linoleic acid derivatives that potentially mediate pain and itch.
 Sci Signal.
 2017;10(493).